 The physical size and weight of the Canon SL1 and the Canon SL2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably larger (7 percent) than the Canon SL1.
 Moreover, the SL2 is markedly heavier (11 percent) than the SL1.
 In this context, it is worth noting that neither the SL1 nor the SL2 are weather-sealed.